WRITING

 I work on both, fiction and nonfiction projects.
 My first novel Wir alles, wir nichts was published in 2018.
 Denkräume.
 Von Orten und Ideen, an anthology on places and spaces of thinking, came out in 2020 (Rowohlt).
 In 2023, Natur und Nation.
-Landschaft als Ausdruck nationaler Identität, my research on the literary Hudson River and the Rhine, came out and is available here.
-Walk Her Way New York City, an illustrated walking guide to women's history in New York will be in stores on February 4th, 2025.
+Landschaft als Ausdruck nationaler Identität, my doctoral thesis on the literary Hudson River and the Rhine, came out and is available here.
+Walk Her Way New York City, an illustrated walking guide to women's history in New York was published in 2025.

 I was born and raised in Germany, and while I have written most of my fiction in German, I am increasingly working on projects in English as well.
 As a translator, I specialize in texts from English into German.

-I’m now on Substack!
-Rooted in walking, Fieldnote Fridays arrives in your inbox once a week — a photo (often a Polaroid) and a short reflection from a walk; a glimpse of the world as I saw it that week.
+Rooted in walking, Fieldnote Fridays arrives in your inbox once a week — a photo and a short reflection from a walk; a glimpse of the world as I saw it that week.
 Small, poetic entries — part diary, part field guide.
-I hope you’ll join me.
-Subscribe for free and walk along.

 A Walking Guide to Women's History